 How often do you fail at something important, and get a second chance?

 As previously recounted in Useless Information, when I was a postgrad at Queen’s, back in 1983, I was picked for the University Challenge team.
 I’ve always been a fan of the show and I was fortunate to (still) be at college when our turn came around.
-I went for an informal test: a bloke read out 25 or 30 questions and I answered on the spot, as best I could.
+I went for an informal test: a fellow student read out 25 or 30 questions and I answered on the spot, as best I could.
 After which he said, “Well, as things stand you’d be in the team”.

-Although you can’t win ‘em all, it would’ve been nice to win something for once.
-I’ve never been much good at anything athletic, so you can rule that out.
+Although you can’t win ‘em all, it would’ve been good to win something for once.
+I’ve never been much cop at anything athletic, so you can rule that out.
 It is a long time since I won the Overchurch Junior School essay prize with “What I Should Like To Be When I Grow Up” – the prize, as I recall, being a bag of Cadbury’s chocolate eclairs.

 UC has never claimed to be a beauty contest

 This time we did practise seriously and got to know each other’s strengths.
 When you are ready to buzz in on a starter question you have to consider, “Is anyone else on my team more likely to know the answer than me?”
 Get it wrong and they will glare at you.
 Don’t buzz in and you might lose the game.
 You will be that hapless mantelpiece ornament who might as well not have been there.
 We’ve all seen them.
 It’s having the guts to take risks under pressure and, what is more, on a popular TV show, that makes it a challenge.
 A team has to become a team and there is a great deal of satisfaction when it gels.
 As my old school-friend Charles Grimes says, when an orchestra’s musicians come together to play it doesn’t mean that they need to like each other.
+But they do have to love what they do and give it their best.

 We didn’t socialise much

 We took the train up to Manchester and won our opening game against a team of crossword compilers!
 (Can there be four individuals less likely to make up a team?)
 It was obvious that they were never going to be quick on the buzzer.
 Of my colleagues, Kathryn Johnson was the shining star.
 She was razor sharp and seemed to know everything.
 Quizzing is her passion and she has been on Mastermind three times.
 The rest of us made a respectable contribution, often at key moments.
-We weren’t allowed to tell anyone we’d won until the game was shown on the BBC, months later.
+We weren’t allowed to tell anyone we’d won until the game was shown on the BBC, some months later.

 By the time we got to the final against Oxford University Press, I had got over my stage fright.
 I answered the first two starters and we never once lost the lead.
 When there was just a minute to go I realised we were so far ahead that we could not lose.
 A moment to savour.
 We are the champions, my friends.